-This course is designed to introduce the student to basic principles of biotechnology and to familiarize the student with the application of these principles in modern biotechnology settings.
-Topics will supplement the topics covered in Biotechnology I with the addition of proteomics.
-Prerequisite(s): BIO220 Biotechnology I
+Biotechnology II is the second semester course of a two semester sequence that is designed to introduce the student to basic principles of biotechnology and to familiarize the student with application of these principles in modern biotechnology settings.
+Topics will include exploration of biotechnology careers and research applications.

+Prerequisite(s): BIO220 Biotechnology I 4 credits